OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

+This release offers WP-CLI support.
+Give the command `wp help sqlite-object-cache` for usage instructions.

+It avoids file descriptor leaks in long-running php processes.
+Props to Matt Jones (no relation to the author).

+It adds a VACUUM option, to defragment its database file and release unused SSD/HDD space.

 This release attempts to reduce cache timeouts by doing cleanup operations in chunks, and by retrying timed-out cache update operations.
 It also does PRAGMA wal_checkpoint(RESTART) when cleaning up, and also occasionally, to prevent the write-ahead log from growing without bound on busy systems.

-Thanks, dear users, especially @bourgesloic, @spacedmonkey, @spaceling, @ss88_uk, and @wabetainfo, for letting me know about defects you found, and for your patience as I figure this out.
+Thanks, dear users for letting me know about defects you found, and for your patience as I figure this out.
 All remaining errors are solely the responsibility of the author.